 Also Read: How to Become a Certified Python Programmer

 Tensorflow is an open-source library created by Google Brain.
 It was released in 2017 and has since then been received well by data scientists all across the world.

 Tensorflow was created to conduct machine learning and deep neural networks research, but today it is used in a wide variety of other domains as well.
 It is a software library for numerical computation using data flow graphs.

-It is no doubt that TensorFlow has quite certainly become the favourite for beginners as it is easy to use and provide multiples APIs (Application Programming Interfaces).
+It is no doubt that TensorFlow has quite certainly become the favorite for beginners as it is easy to use and provides multiples APIs (Application Programming Interfaces).
 However, we all know that each library has its pros and cons, and the same is the case with TensorFlow.